What is ataxia-telangiectasia?

 Genetic testing for ataxia-telangiectasia is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
 If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with ataxia-telangiectasia can feel sad, anxious or angry.
 Parents who pass on an ATM mutation to one or more of their children can feel guilty.
 Some people with an ATM mutation or mutations could have trouble getting disability coverage, life insurance or long-term care insurance in some states.
-Read more about genetic discrimination.
+More information about genetic discrimination can be found at www.ginahelp.org.

 Are there other special health care needs for children with ataxia-telangiectasia?